DataDog/documentation/content/en/continuous_testing/_index.md

 ## Improve test reliability

 Instead of having to implement test code, you can build software using [Synthetic Monitoring's resilient, scalable, and codeless tests][4].
-Gain confidence in your test results by minimizing false positives through self-healing browser tests and automatic test retries.
-To ensure your users have the best experience, you can automate [cross-browser testing][2].
+Gain confidence in your test results by minimizing false positives through self-healing browser tests, mobile tests, and automatic test retries.
+To ensure your users have the best experience, you can automate [cross-browser testing][2] and [mobile application testing][16].

 ## Increase efficiency through seamless integrations